netdata/netdata/health/REFERENCE.md

 | Web Server               | Web server software (e.g. Apache, ngnix, etc.)  |
 | Windows                  |                                                 |

+If an alarm configuration is missing the `class` line, it's value will default to `Unknown`.

 #### Alarm line `component`

 Component can be used to narrow down what the previous `class` value specifies for each alarm or template.
 Continuing from the previous example, `component` might include `MySQL`, `CockroachDB`, `MongoDB`, all under the same `Database` classification.
 Example: